F.A.Q.

 Industry utilizes 30% of energy in the U.S. and 20% – 30% of energy consumed by industry is lost to the atmosphere as waste heat, ~ 5-13 quadrillion BTU/yr, at a cost of $20B-$60B/year.

 Waste heat is a zero-emission energy resource.
-The heat will be generated regardless of whether the wasted portion is captured, and it is converted into electricity with no fuel, thus there are no emissions.
+The heat will be generated regardless of whether the wasted portion is captured, and it is converted into electricity with no fuel.
+Because no additional fuel is used, there are no incremental emissions associated with power production from industrial waste heat.

-WHP is fuel neutral and provides reliable on-site power at the plant where it is co-located thereby reducing electric purchase from the grid.
+WHP provides reliable on-site power at the plant where it is co-located and eliminates the requirement for electricity purchases from the grid.
 WHP is a critical tool in decarbonizing the U.S. economy.
-In the highly energy intensive industrial sector, WHP lowers industrial carbon intensity and will help industry accelerate meeting net zero emission goals by 2050.
-The 26% federal investment tax credit for WHP signed into law January 2021 is intended to boost development of WHP technology in the U.S. It is currently applicable until January 2023), but is anticipated to be extended for five more years (until January 2028).
+In the highly energy intensive industrial sector, WHP lowers carbon intensity and serves as a critical tool to help industry meet net zero emission goals by 2050.
+With the IRA’s recent extension of the investment tax credit for WHP, electricity from WHP technology can be delivered at costs competitive with, or better than, incumbent sources of power which ensures a strong market demand for the technology and its decarbonization benefits.

 Still have questions?